Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

       });
 ```

 **Congratulations!** You built a web map in D3.js!

-## Thanks for coming!
+Thanks for coming.

+#Further Reading:
 Here are some D3 References that I have found very useful:

+### Free Book
-### [Free Book: Interactive Data Visualization for the Web](http://chimera.labs.oreilly.com/books/1230000000345/index.html) - probably the most thorough place to start, and has some GREAT [chapters on D3 at the end](http://chimera.labs.oreilly.com/books/1230000000345/ch05.html#_going_chainless)
+[Interactive Data Visualization for the Web](http://chimera.labs.oreilly.com/books/1230000000345/index.html) - probably the most thorough place to start, and has some GREAT [chapters on D3 at the end](http://chimera.labs.oreilly.com/books/1230000000345/ch05.html#_going_chainless)

 ### Bl.ocks.org:
 [Create your own!](https://bl.ocks.org/-/about)